Faculty members have the majority of the responsibility of selecting appropriate new materials for the University Libraries.

 Book Budget Allocation

-50% Based on student hours sold the preceding year (May term to Spring semester).
+50% based on student hours sold the preceding year (May term to Spring semester)

-30% Courses listed in the undergraduate catalog
+- 30% based on number of courses listed in the undergraduate catalog

-10% Book Cost Factor
+- 10% based on Book Cost Factor*

-The HSU Office of Institutional Research will provide the data on student hours sold and F.T.E. faculty.
-The number of graduate courses offered is determined by counting courses listed in each semester’s schedule over the past two years.
+The HSU Office of Institutional Research will provide the data on student hours sold and FTE faculty.
+The number of graduate courses offered is determined by counting courses listed in each semester's schedule over the past two years.